 Those laws represent a most-wanted list of issues on the corporate/conservative political agenda.
 They include laws to oppose workers paid sick leave, stop raises in minimum wages, fight workers’ right to overtime pay, undermine environmental protections, promote anti-union “right to work” laws, weaken workplace safety rules, and cut taxes for corporations and the wealthy.
 No wonder Newt Gingrich has called ALEC “the most effective organization” for conservatives.
-Gordon Lafer, in his book on corporate political power in the states, has pointed that in its own promotional literature, ALEC has explained to potential corporate donors that their “investments” in ALEC would pay off handsomely, saying that “nowhere else can you get a return that high.”
-All the while, of course, bi-partisan majorities of citizens actually support higher taxes for the rich, higher minimum wages, paid sick leave, etc.
+Gordon Lafer, in his book on corporate political power in the states, has pointed out that in its own promotional literature, ALEC has explained to potential corporate donors that their “investments” in ALEC would pay off handsomely, saying that “nowhere else can you get a return that high.”

-ALEC often works hand in hand with another set of state-level organizations funded by big business and ultraconservative billionaire families like the Kochs, the Waltons, and the Coors: the State Policy Network (SPN).
+And ALEC is not alone.
+It often works hand in hand with another set of state-level organizations funded by big business and ultraconservative billionaire families like the Kochs, the Waltons, and the Coors: the State Policy Network (SPN).
 SPN is a web of conservative think tanks located in all fifty states.
 They distribute research reports and media commentaries that promote the pro-business, anti-union, anti-environmental, pro-private school, and anti-tax positions of the far right.

 Another Problem with Federalism: The Unequal Treatment of Citizens